Basic Vehicle Awareness – 3 Quick Checks From Chilton

 After you visually check all four tires on your vehicle, use a tire pressure gauge to check that the tires have the correct amount of air in them.

 I know what you’re thinking, “What about my TPMS (Tire Pressure Monitoring System)?
-It’s supposed to notify me when the tire is low….”
-While the TPMS will detect tire under-inflation below a certain threshold, the tires may be prematurely wearing in the meantime, so … check them anyway.
+It’s supposed to notify me when the tire is low.”
+While the TPMS will detect tire underinflation below a certain threshold, the tires may be prematurely wearing in the meantime, so check them anyway.
 I’m curious to know what my tires look like, especially when I’m going on a long trip.
 Also, I have experienced problems with some of the TPMS systems.
+As one example, the service information bulletin excerpt below explains that for the Subaru models listed, moisture may damage the TPMS sensor.
+To remedy this, Subaru changed the design.

 2. Wipers and Washer Fluid

-Okay, when you stop for gas, walk around the vehicle and see how things look, turn the lights on, are any bulbs out?
+When you stop for gas or a charge, walk around the vehicle and see how things look.
+Turn the lights on—are any bulbs out?
 How are the wiper blades?
-Is the washer solvent low?
-Check the wiper blades, and refill the washer solvent.
+Is the washer solution low?
+Check the wiper blades and refill the washer solution.

 3. Lights

 Turn on your lights to see if any are out.
-Check the turn signal blinkers too.
-If a passenger is available, have him or her step on the brake pedal so that you can check the brake light operation.
+Check the turn-signal blinkers too.
+If a helper is available, have them step on the brake pedal so you can check the brake light operation.

 If you get in the habit of looking at some of the basic safety components on your vehicle, it will pay off down the road.
-So when it comes to basic care awareness, don’t be afraid to go for it.
-The fact is we tend to forget how important it is to keep our vehicle in good running condition.
-We do have precious cargo to think about, as we are driving our friends and family around, not to mention other motorists.
+When it comes to basic care awareness, don’t be afraid to go for it.
+The fact is, we tend to forget how important it is to keep our vehicle in good running condition.
+We have precious cargo to think about, as we’re driving our friends and family around—not to mention other motorists.

-Gene Hannon Jr., ASE Master Technician, lives in Maryland with his wife Paula; they have 3 girls, Jocelyn, Sarah and Carly.
-Gene began working with cars when he was 13 at his father’s (Gene Sr.) ESSO service center where he cleaned equipment and tools, scrubbed out the repair bays, and pumped gas.
-By age 16 he was turning wrenches and receiving technical training.
-He worked at the ESSO (later Exxon) station for 29 years, before partnering with his father and brother in opening Avalon Automotive, an 8-bay repair center, where he worked for more than 10 years.
-Gene joined the Chilton Team in 2006.
+Gene Hannon Jr., an ASE Master Technician, began working with cars when he was 13 at his father’s ESSO service center, where he cleaned equipment and tools, scrubbed out the repair bays, and pumped gas.
+By age 16, he was turning wrenches and receiving technical training.
+He worked at the station for 29 years before partnering with his father and brother in opening an eight-bay automotive repair center, where he worked for more than 10 years.
+After that, Gene shared his wealth of knowledge with Chilton for 14 years.

 Leave a Comment